Business Loop Interstate 80

 - California 480 (Former Interstate 480) ran from Interstate 80 at the San Francisco-Oakland Bay Bridge along the Embacadero Freeway to an end near Broadway.
 Prior to 1965, California 480 was a chargeable Interstate and was briefly signed as Interstate 480.
 However, since it was not completed due to local oppostion (freeway revolt), California 480 was not granted chargeable Interstate status.
 Even after 1965 there could not be another Interstate 480 because it would duplicate California 480.

-- Interstate 780 connected Interstate 80 and Interstate 680 near Vallejo; it was originally part of Interstate 680 between Benicia and Vallejo.
+- Interstate 780 connects Interstate 80 and Interstate 680 near Vallejo; it was originally part of Interstate 680 between Benicia and Vallejo.
 Interstate 780 was commissioned when Interstate 680 was rerouted onto California 21 toward Fairfield rather than Vallejo.

-- Interstate 880 was the Sacramento Bypass that now carries Interstate 80 (until 1982); the designation was later transferred to the California 17 corridor between San Jose and Oakland.
+- Interstate 880 was the Sacramento Bypass that now carries Interstate 80 (until 1982); the designation was later transferred to the former California 17 corridor between San Jose and Oakland.

 For more background on these California Interstates, check out Daniel Faigin's Chargeable and Non-Chargeable Interstate Highways page.
 It explains the difference between chargeable and non-chargeable Interstate highways and lists which highways were approved as Interstates and which highways were denied.
 This list shows that only 980 was available for use as an Interstate x80 number in 1979.